 DNA Testing in Thailand for Paternity

 We have experience in Thailand with DNA testing going back to the mid-1990s.
-In 2011, we created a new website to focus on the complex topic of DNA testing, and especially for doing a DNA paternity test in Thailand with our company.
-That website is www.thailand-dna-test.com
+In 2011, we created a new website to focus on the complex topic of DNA testing, as paternity testing is a topic needing a lot more explanation that is appropriate for this website, and people had a lot of questions about the process for doing a DNA paternity test in Thailand with our company.
+That website is https://www.thailand-dna-test.com

 That new site supercedes this simple page.
 Nevertheless, we will keep this page up as it was before, more or less.

 Our main purpose in DNA paternity testing is finding out whether or not a man is the biological father of a baby.
 The results is one of two things:

 - If he is the father, then he can be fully supportive without doubts, at least 99.99% probability, or else

 - If he is not the father, then he can move on with a clear conscience, the result being 0%.

 The phrase "paternity fraud" is very common, which in my mind refers to a lady who has tried to convince a man that he is the only possible father, even though she may know that's not true, with the intention of extracting financial support from him.
 However, many of our cases are not of fraudulent intent, as many of the mothers honestly say they cannot be sure until they test.
 Usually, we test one father at a time, but occasionally, we are presented with more than one possible father, so we are asked to find out which man is the father of a particular baby.

 We have also done tests for many official purposes, including for foreign embassies, Thai citizenship (for the Thai government), for the Thai court, for "amphur" (district office) documentation, and other applications.

 Please note: We prefer to do DNA paternity tests within the first few years of the life of a child, and the earlier be better, before emotional bonds get too strong.
 However, we can do it at any age, though there are sometimes psychological issues we should address with older children.